Caduser2020/lfs-installer/README.md

 ### Prerequisites

-This script is validated for Red Hat based distros, such as:
+This script is validated for Red Hat based distributions, such as:
 * CentOS
 * Fedora
 * RHEL